felixguerrero12/OPScripts/README.md

 <br/>
 Output: Foxtrot Echo Lima India Xray

-# geoip.py
+# ip-api.py
-Geoip accepts multiple system arguements are input to do a loop to get the geo location of the ip address in question.
-You can also create a file called ipaddr.txt to do the same.
+ipstack.py iterates through a file grabbing ip addreses and does a whois lookup to identify the geographical location of the ip address.
+If the file ipaddr.txt is not available, it accepts system arguements.
+This uses ip-api to do the whois query.
 <br/>

+# ipstack.py
+ipstack.py iterates through a file grabbing ip addreses and does a whois lookup to identify the geographical location of the ip address.
+If the file ipaddr.txt is not available, it accepts system arguements.
+This uses ipstack to do the whois query.